why choose us?

-We purchased our farm almost 22 years ago and our first cow, Billie Jo in 2005 (our little girl passed away in January, 2022) and what an experience it has been!
+We purchased our farm almost 23 years ago and our first cow, Billie Jo in 2005 (our little girl passed away in January, 2022) and what an experience it has been!
 Since neither of us were raised on a farm, we have had to learn farming language, how to drive a tractor, buy seed, bale hay, walk among 1200 pound animals and so much more.
 We have studied, listened and learned farming practices that fit us best.
 We also believe that we have been entrusted to be good stewards of our herd and land as long as we are here.
 We’ve come a long way from being simple city folks to hobby farmers!

 We, Ellen and Tony, the owners of Brinkman’s Farm, are always striving to maintain the best practices on our 110-acre farm.
 We continue to broaden our knowledge by attending seminars, reading articles and talking with other experienced farmers.
 Each year that we have been “in the country” we have grown in farm skills, maintained our pasture, built buildings and acquired equipment so that we may be more efficient while giving the best to our herd.
 We are currently in the process of adding another 20 acres in pasture and hay!